Vietnam.vn - Nền tảng quảng bá Việt Nam

 Minister Nguyen Kim Son at the conference on July 21.
 Photo: MOET

 In the 2023-2024 school year, the new program will continue to be applied to grades 4, 8 and 11, and the following year will be applied to grades 5, 9 and 12.
-Mr. Son said that the 2025 high school graduation exam will be completely renewed to suit the first batch of students graduating under the new program.
-But before reaching this milestone, the 2024 exam will be maintained stable in terms of model and organization, with only slight adjustments in terms of expertise and content.
+Mr. Son said that the 2025 high school graduation exam will be completely renewed to suit the first generation of students graduating under the new program.
+But before reaching this milestone, the 2024 exam will be maintained stable in terms of model and organization, with only slight adjustments in expertise and content.

 Previously, in mid-March, the Ministry of Education and Training announced the draft plan for the 2025 high school graduation exam.
 The four compulsory subjects are Math, Literature, Foreign Language and History.
 For the regular education system, the number of compulsory subjects is three, without Foreign Language.
 In addition, students must choose two other subjects from the seven subjects: Physics, Chemistry, Biology, Geography, Economic and Legal Education, Information Technology, and Technology.